addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-This is a little larger than previous ones, but should be pretty straight forward – we find a book by id, update its properties, save it and send it back to the client.
+This is a little larger than previous ones, but is also pretty straight forward – we find a book by id, update its properties, save it, and send it back to the client.

 To test this we need to use the more general jQuery ajax function.
-In these examples you will need to replace the id property with one that matches an item in your own database:
+Again, in these examples you will need to replace the id property with one that matches an item in your own database:

 ```javascript
 jQuery.ajax({